vi92tvb/youtube-summarized/README.md

 3. Go to your localhost : http://localhost:8502/

-3. Enter the OpenAI API Key followed by YouTube video URL and the question you want to ask.
+4. Enter the OpenAI API Key followed by YouTube video URL and the question you want to ask.

-3. Click on the use case you're interested in (YouTube, Meeting, Podcast) and follow the steps.